MohammadGhaderi0/BankMarketingClassifier/README.md

-# BankMarketingClassifier
+## Overview

 A machine learning project for classifying bank marketing campaign success.
 This project includes data preprocessing, model training, and evaluation using techniques like SMOTE, ADASYN, and more to handle class imbalance.

-## Overview

-This project aims to predict the success of bank marketing campaigns by classifying customer responses.
-The dataset used contains various customer attributes and campaign details.

 ## Features